ruang-belajar/bahasa-latin/docs/basics-1.md

 10. **Fēmina nōn sum**

 # CASES
 In Latin, the endings of nouns change according to what role or function they play in a given sentence.
 Any noun may have many different forms.
 These different forms of nouns are called cases.
 When we use a word as the subject of a sentence, that word is said to be in the nominative case.
 We also use the nominative case for predicate nominatives.
 When we use a word as a direct object, that word is said to be in the accusative case.
-We also use the accusative case with certain prepositions like ad.
+We also use the accusative case with certain prepositions like **ad**.
 There are five cases in all.
 Examine the chart below.

 | | Singular | Plural |